 Properties of PPC:

-- Durable in aggressive environments
+- More durable in aggressive environments

-- Lower heat of hydration
+- Lower heat of hydration, reducing the risk of cracking

 Best Used For: